jadianes/data-science-your-way/sentiment/codementor.md

     max_features = 85
 )
 ```

+We pas a few parameters to the vectoriser including our `tokenizer` that removes non-letters and performs the stemming, together with lowercasing and removing english stop-words.
+Although we can also pass a sparsity coefficient to this class, we hace decided to directly specify how many terms to we want in our final vectors (i.e. 85).

 The method `fit_transform` does two functions: First, it fits the model and learns the vocabulary; second, it transforms our corpus data into feature vectors.
 The input to `fit_transform` should be a list of strings, so we concatenate train and test data as follows.